TheSevenCs/QUAQ/README.md

 ## Overview

-Construction workers often face the challenge of managing their daily tasks with subpar tools or cumbersome alternatives.
-The **QUAQ** was designed to bridge this gap by offering a simple, intuitive, and efficient solution tailored to the unique needs of construction professionals.
+Construction workers often face the challenge of managing their daily tasks with subpar tools or cumbersome alternatives. **QUAQ** bridges this gap by offering a simple, intuitive, and efficient solution tailored to the unique needs of construction professionals.

 This web app serves as a one-stop platform for organizing schedules, tracking progress, managing resources, and improving communication, all within a user-friendly interface.